wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    <tt><strong>eval "$(docker-machine env default)"
    </strong></tt>

-   No response is displayed becuase the "eval" command above runs the output of the command:
+   No response is displayed because the "eval" command above runs the output of the command:

    <pre><strong>docker-machine env default
    </strong></pre>